 I would definitely recommend undertaking a course with the University of Plymouth because it’s a nice city with plenty to do and there are lots of societies and sports clubs (I was second team captain of the Squash Club).
 While studying, I felt like I was getting a high standard of education that would prepare me for the workplace.
 My course was also accredited by the IEEE which most employers will look for.

 Is there anything else which you would like to share with our current students?

 Start looking for jobs way before graduation as a lot of employers will stop taking applications in January.
 Also, remember that employers are looking for people who have interests beyond work; they don’t just want the cleverest people.
 In your CV and in interviews it’s important to make yourself come across as a well-rounded and interesting person who will be able to work well with others.

 Inspired by this story?

 For more information about studying electrical and electronic engineering, please visit our BEng (Hons) Electrical and Electronic Engineering course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?